hcyogeesh/originalPython/Miscellaneous/toLearn.md

 8. eval() function to use different variable parameters in it.
 9. Learn arrays in python.
 10. Learn to solve through dictionary.
+11. Learn decent regex...also research whether all regex are same across all languages or not.